It's easy to make costly mistakes when booking travel. I've made too many of them myself.

 You might be shocked at how much you can save just by departing a day earlier or later than you initially planned.
 By traveling during cheaper seasons, you could save even more.

-I used to book travel around pre-determined dates or destinations – and paid $700 to fly to Switzerland as a result.
-Now I let the cheap flights and deals lead the way.
+I used to book travel around pre-determined dates or destinations – and paid $800 to fly to Switzerland as a result.
+Now I let cheap flights and deals lead the way.

 Can’t be flexible?
 Travel dates set in stone?
 Set a Google Flights Price Alert to get notified when the price of the flights you need drop!

-When I get a Thrifty Traveler Premium alert in my inbox, I book the fare at its lowest price and build a trip around that.
-Part of the reason I can confidently do that is the 24-hour free cancellation policy guaranteed for nearly all flights to, from, or within the U.S. That’s a 24-hour window to determine whether those dates will work – and if I can get time off.
+When I get a Thrifty Traveler Premium alert in my inbox, I book the fare at its lowest price and start building a trip around that cheap fare.
+Part of the reason I can confidently do that is the 24-hour free cancellation policy guaranteed for nearly all flights to, from, or within the U.S. That's a 24-hour window to determine whether those dates will work – and if I can get time off.